 What are Complementary Health Approaches and Integrative Health Practices?

 There are many different CHAIH that can be incorporated into a holistic occupational therapy practice to promote client factors needed for functional engagement in occupations.
-While some, like yoga, may be fairly common, others may be less widely recognized and understood.
+While some, like yoga and meditation, may be fairly common, others may be less widely recognized and understood.

 Using essential oils is an easy way to incorporate complementary health approaches into a treatment session.
 In addition to having a pleasant scent, essential oils can also have beneficial effects on the mind and body.

 While there are many different uses for essential oils, perhaps the most beneficial for occupational therapy practice are the calming or energizing effects they can have on the nervous system.

 Scents such as lavender, orange, chamomile, ylang ylang, and rose have been known to have a calming effect in order to promote relaxation and/or sleep or even reduce agitation in clients with dementia.
 Uplifting scents like peppermint, lemon, lime, ginger, and rosemary can help improve attention and alertness.

 When choosing an essential oil, look for ones labeled as “therapeutic grade” and make sure the person does not have allergies or take medications that could negatively interact with the oil.

 Guided imagery is a form of meditation that is led by a practitioner to help the person utilize all of their senses and emotions to visualize an image.
 The image may represent the pain or problem the person is dealing with or a solution to the problem.